How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Does your protagonist change?

-Most literary and commercial fiction requires a character arc: the protagonist at the end of the novel is meaningfully different from the protagonist at the beginning, because of what they've been through.
+Most literary and commercial fiction requires a character arc.
+The protagonist at the end of the novel is meaningfully different from the protagonist at the beginning, because of what they've been through.
 This doesn't mean every novel requires a positive transformation.
 It means something must change.
 A protagonist who arrives at the end of the novel with the same beliefs, habits, and limitations they started with hasn't been through a story.
 They've been through a sequence of events.

 Identify the specific way your protagonist changes across the novel.
 If you can't name it in one sentence, the arc may be underdeveloped.
 If the change feels sudden rather than gradual, the scenes that prepare for it may need strengthening.